Information on AXA XL Consolidation

 The mergers of AXA Corporate Solutions Assurance and AXA ART Versicherung AG into XL Insurance Company

-As a result of AXA’s acquisition of XL Group Ltd on 12 September 2018, and the establishment of the AXA XL Division, the AXA XL Division now has multiple underwriting platforms available to service its EU business.
-AXA is therefore undertaking a legal entity consolidation under which the entire businesses of AXA Corporate Solutions Assurance, a société anonyme incorporated in and governed by the laws of France (registered number 399 227 354 RCS Paris), ("ACS") and AXA ART Versicherung AG, a stock corporation (Aktiengesellschaft) incorporated in and governed by the laws of Germany, ("AXA ART") will merge into XL Insurance Company, a Societas Europaea registered in Ireland, ("XLICSE"), including their respective branches (the "AXA XL Legal Entity Consolidation").
+As a result of AXA’s acquisition of XL Group Ltd on 12 September 2018, and the establishment of the AXA XL Division, the AXA XL Division had multiple underwriting platforms available to service its EU business.
+AXA has therefore carried out a legal entity consolidation under which the entire businesses of AXA Corporate Solutions Assurance, a société anonyme incorporated in and governed by the laws of France (registered number 399 227 354 RCS Paris), ("ACS") and AXA ART Versicherung AG, a stock corporation (Aktiengesellschaft) incorporated in and governed by the laws of Germany, ("AXA ART") has merged into XL Insurance Company, a Societas Europaea registered in Ireland, ("XLICSE"), including their respective branches (the "AXA XL Legal Entity Consolidation").

 Implementation of the AXA XL Legal Entity Consolidation

-The AXA XL Legal Entity Consolidation is being carried out in three interdependent phases.
-These phases are driven by the process for obtaining all relevant regulatory and legal approvals:
+The AXA XL Legal Entity Consolidation has been carried out in three interdependent phases.
+These phases were driven by the process for obtaining all relevant regulatory and legal approvals:

 - Phase 1: Transfer of ACS Hong Kong, Singapore and Australia branches to XLICSE Hong Kong, Singapore and Australia branches (the "Asia Pacific Transfers").
 The Asia Pacific Transfers were carried out by way of a local law business transfer.
 The Asia Pacific Transfers became effective on 1 July 2019 in Hong Kong, 1 August 2019 in Singapore and 1 September 2019 in Australia.

 - Phase 2: Transfer of ACS to become a subsidiary of XLICSE.
-The transfer of ACS to become a subsidiary of XLICSE will be carried out by way of local law business transfer and is expected to become effective on 1 October 2019.
+The transfer of ACS to become a subsidiary of XLICSE was carried out by way of a local law business transfer and became effective on 1 October 2019.